viktory683/anyrun/README.md

 - [ ] help matches (maybe based on `#[info]` macro or adding some special `#[help]` macto)
   - [ ] `?` should return some common help or default usage for plugin
   - [ ] `? <plugin>` should return some plugin usage (maybe based on it's config)
+- [ ] Select first match by default as it is has default activate